eclipse-hawkbit/hawkbit/examples/hawkbit-example-ddi-client/README.md

 #### Getting started with hawkBit Example DDI Client

-After the hawkBit Example DDI Client has started it will poll once against the given hawkBit server and form then on depending on your polling configuration.
-After the hawkBit Example DDI Client has polled successful your will see a target in the deployment view regarding the given controller id of your hawkBit Example DDI Client.
+After the hawkBit Example DDI Client has started it will poll once against the given hawkBit server and form then depending on your polling configuration.
+After the hawkBit Example DDI Client has polled successful you will see a target in the deployment view regarding the given controller id of your hawkBit Example DDI Client.
+You can know assign a distributionSet to the target and let the hawkBit Example DDI Client simulated an update.